 - It provides immense flexibility.
 Moms don’t have to worry about incorporating breast-pumping into their schedules; instead, they can leave formula for a babysitter or day care provider to give to their babies.

-Many baby formulas consist of cow’s milk or soybeans, and specialized formulas are available for babies who are allergic to milk or soy proteins.
+Baby formula provides newborns with essential nutrients such as protein, fat, carbohydrates, vitamins and minerals.
+New moms may feel overwhelmed by the different options available.
+Some contain cow’s milk or soybeans, and specialized formulas are available for babies who are allergic to milk or soy proteins.
 Regardless of which baby formula that a mother selects, it is important to choose one that is iron-fortified to minimize the risk of anemia.